techmik/hercskytools/README.md

 mka bacon
 ```

-or

----
-Use the build.sh script.
+Build with the Team Chopsticks build tools to include gerrit patches:

 ```
 ./hercskytools/build.sh clean           # cleans and clobbers
 ./hercskytools/build.sh prepare         # abandons old branches and repo sync ./hercskytools/build.sh skyrocket-10.1  # runs update script and builds for skyrocket cm-10.1 ./hercskytools/build.sh skyrocket-10.2  # runs update script and builds for skyrocket cm-10.2
 ./hercskytools/build.sh hercules-10.1   # runs update script and builds for hercules cm-10.1
 ./hercskytools/build.sh hercules-10.2   # runs update script and builds for hercules cm-10.2
 ```

+*Note: For the CM10.1 builds noted above, you will need to reset your source repositories to the cm-10.1 branch.